-In the New York Times magazine feature, “Inside One of America’s Last Pencil Factories,” Sam Anderson pays homage to the writing instrument—invented in 16th century England—that could well go the way of the dodo.
+In the New York Times magazine feature, “Inside One of America’s Last Pencil Factories,” Sam Anderson pays homage to a writing instrument—invented in 16th century England—that doesn’t just enable us to write.